station molds | the inner stems | cut strips | the strongback | attach the molds | attach the inner stems

 This is one of the two critical tasks, where a little extra care will pay off (the other being sanding).
 Measure and mark the mold positions on the strongback.
 Attach short crosspieces of 1x2" at the marks like this: stations 1-6 with the aft edge against the mark, stations 7-12 with the front edge against the mark (the reason for this is to avoid having to plane the outer edges of the molds to an angle).

-Normally the edges of the molds are taped to prevent excess glue to stick to the molds, but lately I have come to regard this as an advantage: the strips are held perfectly to the molds with no risk of staples becoming loose during the work.
-When the hull is finished it is easy to tap the molds loose and to sand away the small pieces of particle board that may adhere to the inside of the hull.
+Normally the edges of the molds are taped to prevent excess glue to stick to the molds, but lately, I have come to regard this as an advantage: the strips are held perfectly to the molds with no risk of staples becoming loose during the work.
+When the hull is finished it is easy to tap the molds lose and to sand away the small pieces of particle board that may adhere to the inside of the hull.

 Every mold is adjusted in three dimensions - sideways (left-right), height (up-down) and angle (vertical-horizontal).